Braeburne/The-Snake-Den/Queues.md

 ## Operations
 ### Notes
-The queue data structure operations are known colloqiually as the following across most programming languages:
+The queue data structure operations are known colloquially as the following across most programming languages:

 (1) Enqueue - adding an element to the end of the queue.
 This method is implemented as put() in the `queue.Queue` class in the `queue` module in Python.